ana108/LocalizedInfo/README.md

 	python manage.py runserver

 Step 6.
 Navigate to localhost:8000 to view the page.
 Enter a valid ip4 or ip6 address to test.

+Warning: For personal ip address; I advise against using the local ip4 address.
+When running ipconfig to grab an ip address; try to use the ip6 address.